What is Mortgage Fraud?

 Additionally, an identity theft protection plan can help restore your finances if you fall victim to identity theft.
 It may help cover not only the funds you lost from the theft but also fees related to repairing your credit and identity, as well as legal fees and lost wages if you have to take time off work.

-If you’re curious about getting an identity theft protection plan, reach out to your auto or homeowners insurance company.
+If you’re considering an identity theft protection plan, check with your employer – many offer them as an employee benefit.
+You can also ask your auto or homeowners insurance provider, as some carriers include these plans or offer them at a discount.
 If a plan is available, the FTC recommends asking your provider what it covers and the types of monitoring services it provides, if any.
-Even if a plan is not available through your home or auto insurance provider, you should be able to sign up directly through a company that specializes in identity theft protection plans.
+Even if a plan is not available through your current insurer, you should be able to sign up directly through a company that specializes in identity theft protection.

 Remember, an identity theft protection plan won’t prevent mortgage fraud or identity theft.
-But taking precautions and having a safety net there just in case can make it that much easier to pick up where you left off in the event you do experience identity theft or mortgage fraud.
+But taking precautions and having a safety net there just in case can make it that much easier to pick up where you left off in the event you do experience identity theft.